 Developing Good and Bad Habits Over Time

 Like I’ve said before, we’re all freaking robots.
-The minute we’re born we’re a spiritual person who accepts the conditioning of a personality.
-Our mind is an empty place.
+The minute we’re born, we’re a spiritual person who accepts the conditioning of a personality.
+Before, our mind is an empty place.
 It’s a brain that’s just a file cabinet waiting to be filled up.
 If it wasn’t, we wouldn’t have a brain that was so adaptive to learning.

-A lot of the things we learn isn’t about good or bad.
-It’s about the way that we learned them.
-They’re either helpful or not depending on what we want to do.
+A lot of the things we learn aren’t necessarily good or bad.
+Instead, they’re either helpful or not, depending on what we want to do.

 Now what do you do as a robot?
 If the robot is not keeping its word, do you beat it up?
 No. You just need to change the programming.
 You need to teach the robot something else to do.